-Each course is given a value known as the UNIT (except for courses approved by the Senate).
+Each course is given a value known as the UNIT.
 The unit is based on the scope and the depth of a course.
 With the exception of certain cases, the value of a unit for each Teaching & Learning mode is in Table 2: